BY MICHAEL WYNSCHENK, CEO of HUNTER COMMUNICATIONS

 4. Support Remote Learning

-Hunter is proud of the progress we have made since the beginning of the pandemic, providing affordable fiber internet with no data caps, price for life, and free router for the thousands of homes now able to use our services while continuing to provide award winning internet for businesses throughout Southern Oregon.
+Hunter is proud of the progress we have made since the beginning of the pandemic.
+We are now providing affordable fiber internet with no data caps, affordable pricing, and a free router* for the thousands of homes now able to use our services while continuing to provide award-winning internet for businesses throughout Southern Oregon.

-We remain committed to lead the journey of ensuring there is no digital divide for anyone who calls Oregon home.
+We remain committed to leading the journey to ensure that there is no digital divide for anyone who calls Oregon home.